 Businesses must meet their customers where they are, which over the past decade has come to mean on social networks.
 In 2020, users spent over 2.5 hours a day on social networks, a figure that has increased every year since measurement began.
 As a result, businesses continue to shift their advertising and marketing dollars online.

-As a social network, Meta can generate revenue growth by increasing user numbers, and by charging more for the ads each user is exposed to.
+As a social network, Meta generates revenue growth by increasing its user base and charging advertisers more for the ads each user is shown.

-Over the last two years the number of Meta's monthly active users, a key usage metric for the company, grew 10.7% annually to 3.65 billion users.
-This is decent growth for a consumer internet company.
+Over the last two years, Meta's monthly active users, a key performance metric for the company, grew 5.2% annually to 3.98 billion.
+This growth lags behind the hottest consumer internet apps.

 Revenue Per User

-Average revenue per user (ARPU) is a critical metric to track for every consumer internet product and for Meta it measures how much it makes off ads served to each user, proxy for how valuable advertisers find its audience and its ad-targeting capabilities.
+Average revenue per user (ARPU) is a critical metric to track for consumer internet businesses like Meta because it measures how much the company earns from the ads shown to its users.
+ARPU can also be a proxy for how valuable advertisers find Meta's audience and its ad-targeting capabilities.

-Meta's ARPU growth has been decent over the last two years, averaging 14.6%.
-The ability to increase price while still growing its user base shows the value of Meta’s platform.
-This quarter, ARPU shrank 4.67% year on year, settling in at $7.89 for each of the monthly active users.
+Meta's ARPU growth has been subpar over the last two years, averaging 1.9%.
+The company's ability to increase prices while maintaining its monthly active users, however, shows the value of its platform.
+This quarter, ARPU grew 17.2% year on year to $10.08 per user.

 User Acquisition Efficiency

-Meta is very efficient at acquiring new users, spending only 15.4% of its gross profit on marketing over the last year.
-This level of sales and marketing spend efficiency is indicative of a combination of scale and a highly differentiated product offering, which gives Meta the freedom to invest its resources into new growth initiatives while still maintaining optionality.
+Meta is extremely efficient at acquiring new users, spending only 11% of its gross profit on sales and marketing expenses over the last year.
+This efficiency indicates that it has a highly differentiated product offering and customer acquisition advantages from scale, giving Meta the freedom to invest its resources into new growth initiatives while maintaining optionality.

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Meta's free cash flow came in at $4.45 billion in Q2, down 47.7% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Meta's free cash flow came in at $11.51 billion in Q4, up 108% year on year.

-Meta has generated $35 billion in free cash flow over the last twelve months, an impressive 29.3% of revenues.
-This robust FCF margin is a result of Meta asset lite business model, scale advantages, and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+Meta has generated $43.66 billion in free cash flow over the last 12 months, an eye-popping 32.3% of revenue.
+This robust FCF margin stems from its asset-lite business model, scale advantages, and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a healthy cash balance.